 Here are some tips you can follow to make sure you’re doing it right:

 2. Make sure all contributions are made on time and paid through the company’s chosen payroll system.
-It is a significant role that will aid your HR department in maintaining a positive reputation among workers and external stakeholders alike.
+It will aid your HR department in maintaining a positive reputation among workers and external stakeholders alike.

-3. Ensure you have an accurate idea of where your company stands on the financial ground so that you aren’t caught off guard in the event of a shortfall going into your next paycheck cycle.
+3. Ensure you have an accurate idea of where your company stands on the financial ground.
+Moreover, you will get time to prepare for the upcoming deficit heading into your next pay week.

-4. Utilize your company’s payroll software to monitor any errors or discrepancies in paychecks and ensure they are corrected as soon as possible.
+4. Utilize your company’s payroll software to monitor any errors or discrepancies in paychecks.
+And later, ensure to correct them as soon as possible.

 5. Look after other HR tasks like hiring new employees, maintaining employee records, updating company policies, etc. You must ensure that all these administrative tasks won’t keep piling up on top of other priorities.